amnn/typed-geomlab-report/report.md

 \subsection{Examples}

-We now look at the action of our desugarer and typechecker on some small \textit{GeomLab} programs.
+We now look at the action of our implementation on some small \textit{GeomLab} programs.

 \vspace{10em}